ATF asking public to help ID people connected to Kenosha arson investigation

 Federal authorities in Wisconsin are asking the public to help identify several people linked to arson fires amid several days of unrest in Kenosha that saw cars and businesses set ablaze following the police shooting of a Black man.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) announced Friday that it is offering $5,000 for the identification of several persons of interest connected to fires set from Aug.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) announced Friday that it is offering up to $5,000 for the identification of each of several persons of interest connected to fires set from Aug.
 23 to Aug.
 25, the agency said in a news release.

 Investigators released multiple photographs and videos of the individuals.